Michigan–Michigan State football rivalry: 2022: Assault in the tunnel

 After a Michigan victory, Michigan defensive backs Gemon Green and Ja’Den McBurrows entered the Michigan Stadium tunnel alongside the MSU team and were assaulted by several Michigan State players.
 Chris Solari of the Detroit Free Press reported that he saw Michigan State players punching, shoving and kicking McBurrows.
 McBurrows reportedly sustained a nose injury.
 A Michigan State player swung his helmet and struck Green, who sustained a concussion and facial cuts.
 Green dressed the following week for the Rutgers game but did not play.
 Michigan State suspended eight players following the incident.
 The Big Ten fined Michigan State $100,000 and additionally suspended Crump for the first eight games of the 2023 season.
 The Big Ten also reprimanded the University of Michigan for failing to “provide adequate protection for personnel of both home and visiting teams when entering and leaving playing arenas,” per conference policy.
 On November 23, criminal charges were filed against seven Michigan State players.
 Khary Crump was charged with felonious assault and eventually sentenced to probation; the other six entered a pre-plea diversion program for defendants accused of misdemeanors.

 2023: Scouting scandal, shutout in Spartan Stadium

 Ahead of the 2023 game, the Big Ten warned Michigan State that it had "credible evidence" of successful sign-stealing by Michigan.
 After it was announced that Michigan was under investigation for in-person scouting of opponents in violation of an NCAA rule, Michigan suspended a staff member, who had purchased tickets for more than 30 games at 11 Big Ten schools.
+The ensuing NCAA investigation revealed that Michigan football staffer Conor Stalions had attended the Michigan State-Central Michigan game earlier in the season.
+He was present on the Central Michigan sideline in disguise, to decipher Michigan State's signals.
 Michigan State adjusted its signal calling on the field during the game.
 Michigan shut out Michigan State, 49–0, the largest margin of victory in the rivalry in more than 75 years, dating to Michigan's 55–0 victory in 1947.
 This was also the largest defeat of Michigan State in East Lansing.